ulb-mlg/INFO-F422/practicals/introduction.md

 ---

 ## Practical Exercises
 This handbook serves as the practicals reference for the course.
-The theoretical handbook remains the main reference.
+The [theorecical handbook](https://www.researchgate.net/publication/242692234_Statistical_foundations_of_machine_learning_the_handbook) remains the main reference.
 We want to focus here in the implementations, the algorithms and the existing libraries for implementing the topics covered in the course.
 The student should refer as much as possible to the theoretical handbook before delving into the coding.
 Here, we try, as much as possible, to include:
 - **Hands-on coding exercises**
 - **Mini-projects and simulations**
 - **Graphical visualizations** of models and results